 There are many types of sencha teas, the most popular ones are listed below.

-- Asamushi sencha – This tea is a lightly steamed form of the sencha green tea with a mild flavor.
+- Asamushi sencha: This tea is a lightly steamed form of sencha green tea with a mild flavor.

-- Chumushi sencha – This sencha tea is a blend of the asamushi and fukamushi sencha teas.
-It is a moderately steamed tea with a yellowish green color and a very mild buttery flavor.
+- Chumushi sencha: This sencha tea is a blend of the asamushi and fukamushi sencha teas.
+It is a moderately steamed tea with a yellowish-green color and a mild buttery flavor.

 Sencha Tea Nutrition Facts

-The health benefits derived from sencha tea are in large part due to , catechins, vitamin C, beta-carotene, folic acid, saponins, potassium, calcium, and phosphorus found in these nutrient-dense leaves.
+The health benefits derived from all teas, including sencha tea, are in large part due to , catechins, vitamin C, beta-carotene, folic acid, saponins, potassium, calcium, and phosphorus found in these nutrient-dense leaves.
 It also contains caffeine, which is a major contributor to many of the health benefits.

 Sencha Tea Benefits